-As spring turns to summer, blue skies provide the perfect backdrop for your next outdoor adventure, while comfortable temperatures—usually in the low to mid-80s—offer ideal conditions for enjoying a day in nature.
+As spring turns to summer, blue skies provide the perfect backdrop for your next outdoor adventure, while comfortable temperatures offer ideal conditions for enjoying a day in nature.

-As you start making plans and booking reservations, a few friendly reminders: Plan a weekday trip (if possible) for less-crowded lakes and hiking trails, try to start your outdoor activities by 9 a.m. or after 4 p.m. to miss the biggest crowds, and have patience in case you encounter heavy traffic at popular sites around the region.
-And wherever you go, make sure to apply plenty of sunscreen and drink lots of water.
+As you start making plans and booking reservations, a few friendly reminders: Plan a weekday trip (if possible), and try to start your outdoor activities by 9 a.m. or after 4 p.m. for more solitude on the trail and at your favorite lakes.
+Wherever you go, make sure to apply plenty of sunscreen and drink lots of water.

 Boating

-Numerous lakes, rivers, reservoirs, streams, and more span Central Oregon, from the region’s high-desert expanse to the heart of the Cascade Range—providing plenty of fodder for active boaters.
-Here are a few ideas to inspire your next day on the water.
+Numerous lakes, rivers, reservoirs, streams, and more span Central Oregon, providing plenty of fodder for active boaters.

-South of Bend, in the heart of an active caldera, boaters can rent all kinds of craft through Paulina Lake Lodge—enjoying the rare opportunity to go boating inside an active volcano; views include rocky lava flows and the craggy caldera rim.
-Further north, Cove Palisades Resort and Marina is among the most popular boating destinations anywhere in the area.
-Here boaters can put their own craft into the water—or rent ski boats, runabouts, and even houseboats—and explore the miles-long Lake Billy Chinook.
-Cultus Lake Resort sits along the Cascade Lakes Scenic Byway and offers jet ski, pontoon boat, and ski boat rentals for enjoying the scenic lake in late spring and summer.
-With lakes and rivers spanning the region, Central Oregon is a boater’s paradise.
+South of Bend, in the heart of an active caldera, travelers can rent all kinds of craft through Paulina Lake Lodge and go boating inside an active volcano.
+Further north, Cove Palisades Resort and Marina rents ski boats, runabouts, and even houseboats at the miles-long Lake Billy Chinook.
+Cultus Lake Resort sits along the Cascade Lakes Scenic Byway and offers jet ski, pontoon boat, and ski boat rentals in late spring and summer.

 Fishing